siochs/SpineMiner/README.md

     * SpineMiner.exe -r:<filename> -pipe:<filename2> --> Executes SQL commands in <filename2>.
 Results are stored in <filename2>.result.txt
     * SpineMiner.exe -r:<filename> -dbscan:<dendrite_id>,<epsilon>,<minPts> --> when * is used as dendrite_id all dendrites will calced with given eps and minPts
     * SpineMiner.exe -r:<filename> -quickdbscan --> runs a dbscan on all dendrites unsurvived.
+    *
     * SpineMiner.exe -replace:<findstring>,<replacestring> --> find & replace for all ovl files in current working directory.
 BETA STATUS
+    *

-    * SpineMiner.exe -c:<filename> --> converts the database into csv format so it's readable for excel
+    * SpineMiner.exe -c:<filename> --> converts the database into csv format so it's readable for excel *
     * SpineMiner.exe -q:<filename> --> Open SQL session.
 Quit with "!q"
+    *
+    * SpineMiner.exe -outputtocerr --> Output is directed to cerr.
+File logging will be deactivated.

 SpineMiner works in the CWD.
 So it has to be executed where your ovl-files are located.

 ## Known Issues